Taking place virtually, Nov. 13 -14, 2020.

 Women belong in business.
 A Tepper School MBA will help you accomplish your unique career goals while providing a personalized path that varies from woman to woman.
 From Tepper Women in Business to our partnership with the Forté Foundation, there are ample opportunities for Tepper School women to thrive.

-We welcome your perspective as a self-identifying lesbian, gay, bisexual or transgender student, and want to meet you as an ally.
-From Out & Allied to participation in the Reaching Out Conference, LGBT students will find a welcoming community that embraces their perspective.
+We welcome your perspective as a self-identifying lesbian, gay, bisexual, or transgender student, and want to meet you as an ally.
+From Out & Allied to participation in the Reaching Out Conference, LGBTQ students will find a welcoming community that embraces their perspective.

 Active Military & Veterans